 Advanced settings for stacked charts

-Use the chart page in the Chart configuration menu ( ) to access stacking options for area, column, and bar charts.
+Use the chart panel in the Chart configuration menu ( ) to access stacking options for area, column, and bar charts.

 This menu contains the following options for stacking your chart: